-Carr-Bridge Ahead (CBA) was formed in 2004 as the charitable body able to bring together the various village groups, assist them to operate and to progress the wishes of the community.
+Carr-Bridge Ahead Ltd was formed in 2004 with the purpose of support members to develop the wishes of the community.

 The major priorities were set within the 2001 village development consultation.
 The plan has been revised since then, most recently in 2016 and the need for this to be updated is recognised.

-CBA operates as a membership organisation, which is open to all permanent residents over the age of 16 living in the PH23 3.. postcode.
+CBA operates as a membership organisation, which is open to local groups and all permanent residents over the age of 16 living in the PH23 3.. postcode.
 There is no fee for membership.

 Application for membership can be found here: